CESNET/eInfra-docs/main/index.md

 The home for documentation of all e-INFRA CZ services that are provided to scientific community in the Czech Republic.

-!!! attention "Building in progress"
+!!! attention "Documentation is getting ready"

     Please note, that the documentation portal is in the early stages of development.
 Do not use any information from the portal to run mission critical solutions, yet. :-)